FAQs

 Q: What is your writing process like?

 A: Some authors will tell you they are plotters (plan out the story first) and others will say they are pantsers (figure it out as they go).
 For me, it shifts as I progress.
-I rarely know where a story will go when I am writing the first paragraph.
-I might not even know who the victim is, let alone the killer.
-However, it is unusual for me to get past the first page without stopping to figure out how the story is going to end and what will happen to the characters along the way.
+I rarely know where a story will go when I begin, but I’ve usually figured it out before I am a third of the way through.
+I then have to go back to the start and make changes to match my vision for the tale.

 Q: What is your editing process like?

 A: Insane.
-After the first draft, I’ll read the story about ten times, changing things both large and small.
+For a short work, after the first draft, I’ll read the story about ten times, changing things both large and small.
 When I think I’m done, I’ll send it to a fellow author who reads that draft and tells me what she sees as weak spots.
-I’ll fix those, then send the story to a critique group of other short fiction authors.
+I’ll fix those, then send the story to a critique group.
 Based on their feedback, I’ll make new fixes, then send the story to another group of authors, where I’ll get a different style of feedback.
 After making the final revisions, I’ll submit the story to a magazine or anthology, where an editor may ask for new changes before it ever gets published.
-(And now you know why I have yet to reach the stage of sending out a full-length novel!)
+With a novel, the process is similar, but with some of the critiques happening chapter-by-chapter and others with a review of the full book.

 Q: Why are your protagonists so different from each other?